ryanlfoster/aem-csrfguard/README.md

 USAGE:
 mvn clean install
-In your page component jsp or sightly file, add &gt;script src="/bin/aem/csrfguard.js" /&lt;
+In your page component jsp or sightly file, add &lt;script src="/bin/aem/csrfguard.js" /&gt;

 And add a osgiconfig for com.adobe.users.kalyanar.csrf.CSRFGuardConfiguration If this config is not available, then the guard will be disabled.